pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 In other words, when a vector $\Delta b$ is given it outputs $\Delta a=\widehat{\mathcal{A}}'\Delta b$, where the hat symbol is used to denote that an approximation of the Jacobain is used.

 In the following, the example from IQN-ILS will be used: the inverse Jacobian of $\mathcal{R}'$ with respect to $\widetilde{x}$ is approximated which has an input vector $r$ and an output vector $\widetilde{x}$.
-For brevity, the approximation will denoted by $N^k$, where the superscript $k$ referes to the iteration.
+For brevity, the approximation will be denoted by $N^k$, where the superscript $k$ referes to the iteration.

 The four model-specific methods can be made concrete for this type of model: